Who will be crowned world's fastest golfer?

 (CNN)Ever thought a round of golf takes just a bit too long?

-While most amateurs would trundle around 18 holes in four or five hours, speedgolfers have been known to romp through a round -- usually a distance of between five and six miles -- in under 40 minutes.
+While most amateurs would trundle around 18 holes in four or five hours, speedgolfers have been known to romp through 18 holes -- usually a distance of between five and six miles -- in under 40 minutes.

 A fast-paced, time-efficient alternative to regular golf, speedgolf is essentially golf played as fast as you can.
 The aim is to get the lowest score when the total number of strokes is added to the number of minutes taken to complete the round.